Esri/arcgis-maps-sdk-java-samples/utility_network/display-utility-associations/README.md

 ## How it works

-1. Create a `UtilityNetwork` with a feature service URL, add it to the `ArcGISMap`'s utility networks list, then load it.
+1. Create an `UtilityNetwork` with a feature service URL, add it to the `ArcGISMap`'s utility networks list, then load it.
 2. Add a `FeatureLayer` to the map for every `UtilityNetworkSource` of type `EDGE` or `JUNCTION`.
 3. Create a `GraphicsOverlay` for the utility associations.
 4. Add a `NavigationChangedListener` to listen for `NavigationChangedEvent`s.